Fake Sisqo: Sham Sisqo Fools Kanye West’s ‘New York Fashion Week’ Folks [Photos]

 However, according to Page Six, the “Sham Sisqo” was heard telling people that he had recently performed in the Meatpacking District at Up&Down until the wee hours of the morning.

-The publication claims that “Shady Sisqo” could not make it onto a private jet of a rich New Yorker on the way to the Caribbean.
+Page Six claims that “Shady Sisqo” could not make it onto a private jet of a rich New Yorker on the way to the Caribbean.
 The “Fake Sisqo” had a passport with the name Gavin Barnes, with a birthdate in 1986, which would make “Fake Sisqo” approximately 31 years of age.
 That’s too young to sing the “Thong Song” as a 13-year-old or 14-year-old in the year 2000 when the song was released, unless you’re talking about the “Cash Me Outside” girl of Dr. Phil Show fame.

-However, the publication did reach out to Barnes, who said that his last name is not Barnes, and that he did not try to pose as Sisqo.
-Gavin did not clarify who he actually is to the publication, nor give his full name.
+The publication did reach out to Barnes, who said that his last name is not Barnes, and he did not try to pose as Sisqo.
+Gavin did not clarify who he actually is to the publication, and he didn’t give his full name.

 “I never said I was Sisqo.
 People thought I was him, and that wasn’t cool.”